cheqd/node-docs/docs/cheqd-cli/cheqd-cli-fee-abstraction.md

 Fees for transactions cannot be denominated in arbitrary alternative tokens, when attempting to pay for transactions with non-CHEQ tokens.
 Supported IBC denominations must be approved using decentralised governance.

+## Interacting with Fee Abstraction

+The equivalent IBC denomination amount is required to pay for transactions. **Ensure** this amount is available in the respective Osmosis account in possession of the sender.

 ### Querying allowed IBC denominations via CLI

 ```bash